18 October, 2022 @ 17:30 – 19:00 CEST

 systems and agreements with meteorological agencies around the world for fair

-• be responsible for coordinating and promoting maintenance of and evolution of,
+distribution and access to data for climate science - be responsible for coordinating and promoting maintenance of and evolution of,

 established, harmonised in-situ, earth observation and reanalysis datasets with